Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Diagonalizing homogeneous polynomials

 The $\tr(\epsilon)=1$ condition is imposed directly as $x_{11}+x_{22}+\cdots+x_{nn}=1$.
 The construction of these three sets of equations take~$O(n^3)$, $O(n^2)$ and~$O(n)$ operations, respectively.
 Thus, the overall construction of $N$ requires $O(n^3)$ operations.

-System~$N$ contains $2n^2-3n+2$ equations, including $n^2-n+1$ linear equations and $n^2-2n+1$ quadratic equations.
-While the size of $N$ increases quadratically as~$n$ increases, it is sparse and computationally efficient to solve.
-Firstly, linear equations mostly come from the RREF $C_{R}$, which is naturally a sparse matrix.
-Secondly, each quadratic equation comprises two terms with four variables regardless of the size of~$n$ and~$d$.
-Thirdly, the basis matrices $X_{1},\cdots,X_{n}$ of~$Z(f)$ often contain zero entries, which further reduces the costs for solving~$N$.
-Solving system $N$ may give more than one solution and one of them will be chosen as $\epsilon$ to decompose $f$.
+System~$N$ contains $n^2-n+1$ linear equations and $n^2-2n+1$ quadratic equations.
+Note that $C_{R}$ is naturally sparse and each quadratic equation comprises two terms with four variables regardless of the size of~$n$ and~$d$.
+In addition, $X_{1},X_{2},\ldots,X_{n}$ of~$Z(f)$ often contain zero entries.
+Thus, even though the size of $N$ increases quadratically as~$n$ increases, $N$ remains relatively sparse and efficient to solve.
+System $N$ may have multiple solutions and one will be chosen as $\epsilon$ to decompose $f$.
 If no solution is found, we deduce that~$f$ is not diagonalizable.

 Nonlinear systems are often solved numerically using iterative methods like Newton's method or its variants~\cite{cordero2012increasing}.
 Shin et al.~\cite{shin2010comparison} compared the Newton–Krylov method with other Newton-like methods and argued that its performance is superior given sparse and large systems.
-Other studies focused on solving random quadratic systems of equations, which is known to be NP-hard in general.
-Wang et al.~\cite{wang2017solving} presented a new technique with linear growth in complexity concerning the number of unknowns and equations.
-While it is hard to present an accurate complexity bound for solving~$N$ with both linear and quadratic equations, it is polynomially bounded given its sparse structures.
-Additionally, the numerical experiments in Appendix~\ref{app:cost} show that computational costs for solving $N$ increase with order~$O(n^{1.85})$ for $n\le7$.
-We denote the complexity of solving $N$ as $O(n^{\rho})$ for the rest of the article, where $\rho>0$ is a constant.
-Thus, the complexity of this step is~$O(n^3+n^{\rho})$.
+Nevertheless, solving random quadratic systems of equations is still known to be NP-hard in general~\cite{chen2017solving}.
+Though the numerical experiments in Appendix~\ref{app:cost} show that its computational costs increase with order~$O(n^{1.85})$ for $n\le7$.
+We denote the complexity of solving $N$ as $O(\rho)$ for the rest of the article and the complexity of this step is~$O(n^3+\rho)$.

-\begin{proposition} Computing an orthogonal idempotent~$\epsilon$ takes~$O(n^3+n^{\rho})$ arithmetic operations. \end{proposition}
+\begin{proposition} Computing an orthogonal idempotent~$\epsilon$ takes~$O(n^3+\rho)$ arithmetic operations. \end{proposition}